 Safe Uses for Bleach

-Homeowners are quick to believe that bleach is an effective cleaning solution.
+Homeowners are quick to believe that bleach is an effective cleaning solutionA solution is a homogeneous mixture of two or more substance...
+More.
 The scent of bleach in a room falsely indicates its cleanliness.
-However, bleach is a disinfectant—not a cleaning solution.
+However, bleach is a disinfectant—not a cleaning solutionA solution is a homogeneous mixture of two or more substance...
+More.
 Keeping this in mind, homeowners should consider the safe uses for bleach.

-Since bleach is strictly a disinfectant, any surface to which it is applied must be cleaned prior to disinfecting.
+Since bleach is strictly a disinfectantA disinfectant is a chemical substance used to kill or inact...
+More, any surface to which it is applied must be cleaned prior to disinfecting.
 Clean with soap and water or a detergent.
 Be aware that cleaning solutions eliminate dirt but do not kill germs; disinfectants, like bleach, kill germs but fail to clean.

 What is Bleach?